 When would I need to have an apicoectomy?

 Sometimes, after root canal treatment, infected debris can remain in the canals and branches that extend out from the root of the tooth.
 During a root canal, a dentist cleans these branches, but unfortunately, an infection can sometimes remain and persist even after multiple root canals have been performed to address the problem.
 When root canal therapy is unsuccessful, an apicoectomy performed by an oral and maxillofacial surgeon may be able to eliminate infection and save your natural tooth and prevent the need for a dental extraction.
 If you need an apicoectomy treatment, your dentist will likely refer you to an oral and maxillofacial surgery practice such as ours.
-At Avon Oral, Facial and Dental Implant Surgery, our oral surgeons can perform your treatment in the comfort of our Avon, CT, office.
+At Avon Oral, Facial and Dental Implant Surgery, our oral surgeons can perform your treatment in the comfort of our offices located in Avon, Glastonbury, and Enfield.

 How is an apicoectomy performed?